RafalTopolnicki/MLforMagneticAnisotropyEnergy/README.md

 * `code/src`: Includes additional code to be imported
 * `results`: Stores all generated outputs.
 These files can be used to reproduce the figures and tables presented in the manuscript.

-## Notebooks & script to Reproduce Results
+## Notebooks & script to reproduce results
 The main directory includes the `code/TrainModels.py` script, which can be run to reproduce all the paper's main results.
 This script is a 1:1 copy of the [TrainModels.ipynb](code/TrainModels.ipynb) notebook.
 You can use one or another, but for a better experience, we recommend using a notebook